Merthurian/ticker/README.md

 ## ticker.py

 A Bitcoin price ticker for the command line.
+Intended to be run inside a tmux window.

+Default is GBP.
+Use any currency supported by the coindesk api.

+Updates every 60 seconds.

 usage:

 `python ticker.py -c USD`

-Default is GBP.
-Use any supported by the coindesk api.
+`-l or --list to list all available currencies.`